yochaigal/newschoolrevolution/_posts/2021-12-03-cairn-plans-for-2022.md

 # Cairn Plans For 2022

 We've built quite an amazing community around Cairn (especially thanks to the NSR Discord).
 I am deeply humbled by this, you guys ROCK.
 We have [adventures](https://cairnrpg.com/resources/adventures), [hacks](https://cairnrpg.com/hacks/third-party/) and [translations](https://cairnrpg.com/localizations).
-We now have a [ton](https://cairnrpg.com/resources/adventure-conversions/) conversions of many great OSR products; checkout what's coming in the [future](https://cairnrpg.com/resources/adventure-conversions/future-conversions/)!
+We now have a [ton](https://cairnrpg.com/resources/adventure-conversions/) of conversions available of many great OSR products; checkout what's coming in the [future](https://cairnrpg.com/resources/adventure-conversions/future-conversions/)!

 ## Cairn
 ### Cairn Jam